Standard Terms of Business

 11.3 It is the responsibility of the recipient to carry out a virus check on any attachments received.

-An example would be where we operate a payroll service for you.
-We therefore confirm that we will at all times comply with the requirements of the Data Protection Act 1998 when processing data on your behalf.
-In particular we confirm that we have adequate security measures in place and that we will comply with any obligations equivalent to those placed on you as a data controller.
+Under Data Protection Law, we have certain responsibilities.
+We confirm that we will at all times keep to the requirements of the Data Protection Law when processing data on your behalf.
+In particular, we confirm that we have adequate security measures in place.

 13 Contracts (Rights of Third Parties) Act 1999